 This course provides the foundational understanding for the pathophysiological processes of various common chronic conditions.
 A clinical understanding of limitations and special needs will be provided, which allows the exercise scientist to appropriately interact and serve the clinical client.

 Clinical exercise physiology is one of the main areas of employment for graduate students in the Exercise Science field.
 Therefore, the purpose of this course is to provide the student with an understanding and overview of the diverse complications for adults and children with special health-related issues.
 A proper understanding of these elements contributes to the successful implementation and organization of an exercise program.

 Course Requirements Checklist

-After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-Chapter Essay Questions (6)
+Chapter Question Assignments (6)

 The student must evaluate chapter questions and write a 200–250-word essay response per question.
-Each assigned module/week contains 4 separate questions for the student to answer in essay form.
+Each assigned Module: Week contains 4 separate questions for the student to answer in essay form.
 The student must reference the course textbook and at least 1 other scholarly source in each essay response.

-Midterm Exam and Final Exam (2)
+Quizzes: Midterm and Final (2)

 The student must take a Midterm and a Final in Module 4: Week 4 and Module 8: Week 8.
 Each quiz will be open-book/open-notes and will cover the Learn material from previous modules and the assigned module.
 The Midterm will contain 60 multiple-choice and true/false questions and have a time limit of 1 hour and 30 minutes.
 The Final will contain 75 multiple-choice and true/false questions and have a time limit of 2 hours.